quicksilver/Plugins/README.markdown

 Display Name: a suitable name, e.g. `Quicksilver Frameworks`
 Path: `/Applications/Quicksilver.app/Contents/Frameworks` (or path of Quicksilver.app if different)

-For some plugins to compile correctly a source tree must also be set for QS_SOURCE_ROOT that points to the location of the [Quicksilver source code](http://github.com/tiennou/blacktree-alchemy).
+For some plugins to compile correctly a source tree must also be set for `QS_SOURCE_ROOT` that points to the location of the [Quicksilver source code](https://github.com/quicksilver/Quicksilver) you've downloaded onto your local machine.

-Setting Name: 'QS_SOURCE_ROOT'
+Setting Name: `QS_SOURCE_ROOT`
-Display Name: a suitable name, e.g. 'Quicksilver source code root'
+Display Name: a suitable name, e.g. `Quicksilver source code root`
-Path: '/Users/<user>/<path to Quicksilver source code>'
+Path: `/Users/<user>/<path to Quicksilver source code>`

+See the QSApp.com wiki for more information on [Building Quicksilver](http://qsapp.com/wiki/Building_Quicksilver).

 Legal Stuff
 -----------